Dr Barbara Furlotti and Dr Guido Rebecchini

-With its ancient buildings and antiquarian collections, Rome was also a prime destination for artists and antiquarians.
+With its ancient buildings and antiquarian collections, Rome was also prime travel destinations for artists and antiquarians.
 The third walk will introduce you to some of the most spectacular collections of antiquities available in Rome at the time, such as the Farnese and the Papal collections.

 To conclude our virtual visit, we shall wear the clothes of Renaissance pilgrims and embark on a tour of the Seven Churches, moving among places of extraordinary devotion and spectacular art, such as Santa Maria Maggiore and San Pietro.

 Dr Barbara Furlotti is Associate Lecturer at The Courtauld.
-From 2009-10 she held a post–doctoral fellowship at the Getty Research Institute in Los Angeles, where she was involved in the research project The Display of Art in Roman Palaces, 1550–1750.
+From 2009-2010 she held a post–doctoral fellowship at the Getty Research Institute in Los Angeles, where she was involved in the research project The Display of Art in Roman Palaces, 1550–1750.
 As a Marie Curie Fellow at the Warburg Institute (2012-15), Barbara worked on her book Antiquities in Motion: From Excavation Sites to Renaissance Collections (Getty Publications, June 2019).
 She has published extensively on the history of collecting, display practices and the art market.
-With Guido Rebecchini, she co-curated the exhibitions Giulio Romano: Art and Desire (Mantua, Palazzo Te, 6 October 2019–6 January 2020) and Giulio Romano: The Power of Things on Renaissance design (Mantua, Palazzo Te, 8 October 2022-8 January 2023).
+With Guido Rebecchini, she co–curated the exhibition Giulio Romano: Art and Desire (Mantua, Palazzo Te, 6 October 2019–6 January 2020) and is currently working on a new exhibition dedicated to Renaissance design, entitled Giulio Romano: the Art of Living (Mantua, Palazzo Te, 8 October 2022-8 January 2023).